In Which Faster-Than-Light Travel Solves All of Our Problems

 I live in my cockpit.
 I piss in a bottle and I cross the vastest vastness in my shining tin can.
 I've seen more of nothing than just about anyone, but if I'm telling you about it then you aren't really here, because it's just me out here.
 Every month or so I jerk off to pictures of shapes so airbrushed they aren't human, and I drop my tissues on the floor and leave them there.
 Every seven months or so I leave my ship for repairs and spend a few nights getting drunk and listening to old travelers who have either forgotten how to be human or are pretending they aren't so they can fit in, and then if I'm flush spend the night with someone who is pretending they aren't because I've paid them.

 But mostly, I just live in my cockpit.
 I freight anything.
 Whatever, wherever, if you can pay.
 I had to make a pickup on an asteroid.
-I set my ship down on the a thing, a sad grey chunk of rock.
+I set my ship down on the thing, a sad grey chunk of rock.
 I put on my helmet and went out on the surface to collect what had been hidden there for me.
 It was a place that nobody would go, where everything was quiet and dark.
 There was a man there.

 He was tall, and his grey dusty vacuum suit did not look nearly protective enough to deal with what small bits of grit might hit it at high speed.
 Its helmet let me see most of his head, which was grey and balding.